extremenetworks/ipfabric-docs/docs/source/solutions/essentials/install.rst

 2. Install Network Essentials
 -----------------------------

-Make sure that |bwc| repository is set up on the box.
+Make sure that the |bwc| repository is set up on the box.
+This should have been done in the last step above.

 Install Network Essentials: